 Expressions is the right tool for the job.
 With syntax highlighting to make the pattern easy to read and modify, and a regex reference sheet in case you need to remind yourself of the syntax it makes playing with regular expressions simple.
 It has a minimalist interface and a choice of dark or light modes, meaning it keeps out of the way while you get on with the work.

 4. Write code faster with TeaCode

 TeaCode is a dynamic, intelligent snippet library of expendable code snippets for any programming language.
-This developer's tool features to write code in any language, slots into your workflow, a lot of expanders ready to go and create your own expanders, quick entry and browsing.
+The app features lots of preset expanders and lets you create your own, seamlessly slots into your workflow, and allows for quick entry and browsing on the go.

-Instead of typing the whole action, you can only put down the expander and it with unfold into a full section of code.
+Instead of typing everything manually, you can just use the expander, and it will unfold into a full code snippet.

 5. Seamlessly operate servers with Forklift

 Moving files between servers, uploading them to web hosts, and editing them online are key tasks for many developers.

 Forklift allows you to do all that and more.
 Whether the server you need to connect to is FTP, SFTP, Amazon S3 or WebDAV, Forklift makes it easy.
 And, of course, it connects to SMB and AFP servers too.
 You can synchronize files between your Mac and a remote server, preview remote files and compare two files in different locations.

 With support for 23 languages out of the box, including Swift, Python, C++, and AppleScript, CodeRunner is an essential tool in any developers’ arsenal.